Virrotinha/UFES2023-MULTIVARIATE-INFERENCE/README.md

-# Hotteling test and Confidence Region
+# Hotelling test and Confidence Region

 > By Beatriz Lima and Vitória Sesana, two statistics students at Universidade Federal do Espírito Santo.